samysasikumar/samys-crochet-site/README.md

 ## About the Project

 This is a fully custom multi-page website built from scratch using HTML and CSS, designed to showcase Samy's handmade crochet products, event appearances, and personal story.
-The site was created as part of a real-world entrepreneurship project while in 9th grade at Redmond High School.
+The site was created as part of a real-world entrepreneurship.

 The design follows a **warm & creative** aesthetic — deep purple backgrounds, soft pink and violet gradients, Playfair Display serif typography, and glassy card effects.